artefactual-sdps/enduro/README.md

 path to a file/directory in the host and a Minio object name, then click the cloud icon to trigger the upload.

+For example, to upload an existing sample ZIP from the project folder (make sure you update `/path/to/enduro` to the proper project folder in the host):

+- Host path: `/path/to/enduro/hack/sampledata/StructB-AM.zip`
+- Object name: `StructB-AM.zip`

 ### Known issues

 #### Minio uploads don't trigger workflows